Using Shell

 Changing the Default Shell

-zsh is the default shell, but you can change this by going to Credentials > Local Users.
+zsh is the default shell, but you can change this by going to Credentials > Users.
 Select the admin or other user to expand it.
 Click Edit to open the Edit User screen.
 Scroll down to Shell and select a different option from the dropdown list.
-Most Linux command-line utilities are available in the Shell.
+Options are nologin, TrueNAS CLI, TrueNAS Console, sh, bash, rbash, dash, tmux, and zsh.
 Click Save.

-Admin users can set the Shell to default to the TrueNAS CLI by selecting TrueNAS CLI in Shell on the Edit User screen.
-See SCALE CLI Reference Guide for more information on using the TrueNAS CLI.
-To change the Shell to default to the Console Setup Menu, select TrueNAS Console in Shell on the Edit User screen.
+Admin users can set the Shell to default to the TrueNAS Console by selecting TrueNAS Console in Shell on the Edit User screen.

-Clicking other SCALE UI menus options closes the shell session and stops commands running in the Shell screen.
+Clicking other TrueNAS UI menu options closes the shell session and stops commands running in the Shell screen.

 Tmux allows you to detach sessions in Shell and then reattach them later.
 Commands continue to run in a detached session.